episode6/redux-store-flow/docs/STORE_FLOW.md

 ### Middleware

 A Middleware is a functional interface that has the opportunity to interfere with the processing of an action.
-It accepts a dispatch function `next`, which allows the action to continue being processed, and returns its own dispatch function in which `next` should be called.
+It accepts a dispatch function `next`, which allows the action to continue being processed.
+The middleware then returns its own dispatch function in which `next` should be called.

 ```kotlin
 fun interface Middleware<State : Any?> {